 - A significant increase in the volume of work completed.
 He found that he processed work faster due to less procrastination and resistance.

 - Less stress.
-Work and completing tasks have become more enjoyable.
+Working and completing tasks have become more enjoyable.

-- A focus on important tasks.
-This system uses both your conscious and subconscious minds, which helps with improved focus on the prioritization of tasks.
+- A focus on essential tasks.
+This system uses both your conscious and subconscious minds, which helps with improved focus on prioritising tasks.

 - Thorough processing and completion of major tasks and projects.
-This system encourages an approach of a “little and often” to major tasks.
-Projects are completed over a period of time in a methodical manner.
-This also allows for ideas and insights to emerge since your mind is engaging with a task over a period of time.
+This system encourages a “little and often” approach to major tasks.
+Projects are methodically completed over some time.
+This also allows for ideas and insights to emerge since your mind engages with a task over time.

 I experienced the same benefits when I used the system.
-Having a master task list from which to choose tasks turned out to be a productive approach for me.
-Initially, I was worried that I would always choose the easiest tasks from the list, but what I found was that the completion of quick, routine tasks made me more eager to take on bigger, more intensive tasks.
+Having a master task list from which to choose tasks was a productive approach for me.
+Initially, I was worried that I would always choose the most effortless tasks from the list, but I found that completing quick, routine tasks made me more eager to take on bigger, more intensive tasks.